 VII.
-URUGUAY ROUND STAFF (Spec(93)11 & CRP(93)1)
+URUGUAY ROUND STAFF (Spec(93)11, CRP(93)1 & CRP(93)8)

-- 21. The Committee considered the proposal of the Secretariat to approve in principle the inclusion of budgetary provisions in the 1994 budget such as to allow the extension of the Uruguay Round Staff contracts to 31 December 1994.
+21. At the meeting of 29 March, the Committee considered the proposal of the Secretariat to approve in principle the inclusion of budgetary provisions in the 1994 budget such as to allow the extension of the Uruguay Round Staff contracts to 31 December 1994.
 Members considered that the human dimension of the question was important and, for that reason, a decision should be taken as soon as possible.
 Some members pointed out that it was important for GATT to keep expertise which had been built up over the years.
 Other members felt that they could no longer deal with this question as a block of fifty posts, noting that GATT needs today are not what they had been at the start of the Uruguay Round.
-Furthermore it was essential to distinguish between Uruguay Round needs and those which could be caused by a structural shortage in the Secretariat, especially as it regards General Service positions. - 22.
-In view of the complexity and implications, the Committee felt it was not then in a position to take a final decision on the matter.
-However, in view of the urgency, the Committee would meet again with a view to taking a decision in a formal meeting by the end of April.
+Furthermore it was important to distinguish between Uruguay Round and general GATT needs, especially in respect of General Service positions.